For audiophiles: Click here for the free audio-book version on Soundcloud (including music and extra content not published here.

 There they all sat, just like his friends all knowing what they want.
 Actually, they didn’t know a thing.
 They knew how to abuse their bodies and minds, and how to pretend that they weren’t.
 They were so good at their roles, so good that you would seem a fool to try to approach them outside the framework of their act.
 Completely unaware of the myth they are living.
 Yet, it is so obvious.
 All those fabricated behaviors and responses, as if you’re watching the tv-character they’re quoting.
 They are terrified by the Nightmare, and yet they wear it as their shield against it.

 And then they came . . . the weird questions.

 “What are you doing at the time?
 What do you want to do later?”

-And there was his best friend, and her sister who was eighteen.
+And there was his friend Veronica who was eighteen.
 She had just got a nose-job.
 Poor soul, Jupiter thought and felt bad.
 Her friend couldn’t understand why Jupiter thought of this as sad.
 Jupiter wondered if the young girl would have ever done this if she was just by herself.
 Did she really make that decision herself, or were it the voices in her head?
 All the outside-opinions.
 Imagos, Jupiter concluded.
 But of course, the sister of Jupiter’s best friend wasn’t hearing voices.
 Jupiter was, according to modern psychiatry that is.

 He continued his gaze.
 The questions were over, but Jupiter hadn’t given an answer, yet.
 His friends were gazing back at him in expectation.
 Jupiter didn’t like lying, so he had to learn to tell the truth without telling the whole truth.
 It’s easy, he thought, you just need to leave out some minor details.
 It’s all a matter of perspective if you really get down to it anyways.